Why Honey Is the Best, Natural Sweetener: A Comparison to Sugar and Sugar Substitutes

 Imparting a radiant glow to the skin

-Raw honey offers numerous benefits for hair care.
+Raw honey is the best honey since it offers numerous benefits for hair care.
 Moreover, its emollient properties make it a natural moisturizer that:

 Nourishes hair